soler91/Noita-Twitch-Integration/README.md

 * It will require you to restart the bot after making changes to the twitch channel name so close the command prompt and open ``start_twitch.bat`` once again

+* [Optional] make a shortcut of start_twitch.bat and put it on your desktop for ease of access

 More instructions on how to use it soon